titilda/appunti/Numerical Linear Algebra/index.md

 Domain decomposition problems suffers from weak scalability: adding processors (without changing the amount of data to be processed) will be less and less effective.

-It is possible to increase the ADDS parameter: if ADDS works, the most likely increasing the parametere wil make it work better but the overhead to compute the preconditioner at each iteration increases.
+It is possible to increase the ADDS parameter: if ADDS works, then, most likely, increasing the parameter will make it work better, but the overhead to compute the preconditioner at each iteration will increase.

 # Direct methods for linear systems